geojupyter/jupytergis/docs/tutorials/intro.md

    ![Add a Vector Layer](../assets/images/addVectorLayer.png)
 4. Set the path of the new shapefile Layer to `https://www2.census.gov/geo/tiger/GENZ2015/shp/cb_2015_us_county_500k.zip` and click **Ok**.
    ![Set Shapefile Layer](../assets/images/CreateShapefileLayer.png)
-5. You should then be able to see the new Shapefile Layer on the map and when clicking on the **Custom Shapefile Layer** (see figure below), you should also see the details of the object properties on the right of the map.
-The map being interactive, you can zoom in and out as you wish to focus on your area of interest (here over the US).
+5. You will see the new Shapefile Layer on the map.
+When clicking on the **Custom Shapefile Layer** (see figure below), you will also see the details of the object properties on the right of the map.
+You can pan and zoom to focus on your area of interest, or automatically focus on your new data layer by right-clicking on the **Custom Shapefile Layer** and selecting "Zoom to Layer".
    ![View Shapefile Layer](../assets/images/viewShapefileLayer.png)

 :::{admonition} Why don't we add a local shapefile?